Dymas00/ChecklistStudio/replit.md

 **Development Storage**: In-memory storage for development, with automatic migration to SQLite for local persistence if configured.

 ### Authentication and Authorization
-**Role-Based Access Control**: Four user roles: Técnico, Analista, Coordenador, and Administrador, each with distinct permissions.
+**Role-Based Access Control**: Five user roles: Técnico, Analista, Analista Migração, Coordenador, and Administrador, each with distinct permissions.
+- **Técnico**: Can create and fill all types of checklists
+- **Analista**: Can view/approve checklists and access templates
+- **Analista Migração**: Can view/approve checklists, access templates, and create upgrade checklists specifically
+- **Coordenador**: Full template management and checklist oversight
-**Security Features**: Password hashing (bcrypt), token-based session management, protected routes with middleware, input validation.
+- **Administrador**: Complete system administration **Security Features**: Password hashing (bcrypt), token-based session management, protected routes with middleware, input validation.

 ### Form and Template System